KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 * Connect to the ARCore Cloud Anchor API from  `Edit --> Project Settings -> XR Plug-in Management -> ARCore Extensions` by selecting the option `API Key` from the drop-down menu `Android Authentication Strategy` and pasting the following key `AIzaSyAfzBVfUoXcPlFHWhEW8Xl5K8NBVBe5RBI`

+* If the previous `API Key` does not work please follow this procedure to generate your own API Key: (link: .....)

 ## Build of the application